mediaexmachina/mediadeepa/README.md

 Sometimes, you don't need to process data during the analysis session.

-So, Mediadeepa can just extract to raw text files all the gathered data from FFmpeg.
+So, Mediadeepa can just extract to raw text/xml files (zipped in one archive file) all the gathered data from FFmpeg.

-Use these options with this mode:
+Use this option with this mode:

 ```
---extract-alavfi TEXT_FILE        Extract raw FFmpeg datas from LAVFI audio metadata filter
---extract-vlavfi TEXT_FILE        Extract raw FFmpeg datas from LAVFI video metadata filter
---extract-stderr TEXT_FILE        Extract raw FFmpeg datas from stderr
+--extract MEDIADEEPA_FILE        Extract all raw ffmpeg datas to a Mediadeepa archive file
---extract-probeheaders XML_FILE   Extract XML FFprobe datas from container headers
---extract-probesummary TEXT_FILE  Extract simple FFprobe data summary from container headers
---extract-container XML_FILE      Extract XML FFprobe datas from container analyser
 ```

 ### 🌿 Import to export

-And now, how do you get process analyst with this raw files ?
+And now, how do you get process analyst with the archive file ?

 With the third mode: import, to load in Mediadeepa all gathered raw data files.
-Mediadeepa is **very tolerant** with this files, notably if they were not created by Mediadeepa (originally). **No one is mandatory.**
+Mediadeepa is **very tolerant** with the zip content, notably if they were not created by Mediadeepa (originally). **No one is mandatory in zip.**

 Use these options with this mode:

 ```
---import-lavfi TEXT_FILE        Import raw FFmpeg datas from LAVFI metadata filter
---import-stderr TEXT_FILE       Import raw FFmpeg datas from stderr filter
---import-probeheaders XML_FILE  Import XML FFprobe datas from container headers
---import-container XML_FILE     Import raw FFprobe datas from container analyser
+--import MEDIADEEPA_FILE        Import raw ffmpeg datas from a Mediadeepa archive file
 -f, --format FORMAT_TYPE        Format to export datas
 -e, --export DIRECTORY          Export datas to this directory
 ```